Axel Fischer: Controversy and Corruption charges

 In 2017, the Union parliamentary group withdrew Fischer's appointment to the new Bundestag delegation at the Council of Europe because of his implication in the "Caviar Diplomacy" corruption scandal in PACE.

 In March 2021, Fischer became the subject of an investigation over allegations that he took payments for political activity in the interests of the Azerbaijani government.
-On March 4, 2021, following a request from the Munich Public Prosecutor's Office, the German Bundestag lifted Fischer's parliamentary immunity.
+On 4 March 2021, following a request from the Munich Public Prosecutor's Office, the German Bundestag lifted Fischer's parliamentary immunity.
 Subsequently, the BKA conducted a search at his parliamentary office in relation to the public prosecutor's investigation, on the initial suspicion of corruption, into payments from the "Azerbaijani Laundromat" money-laundering scheme to active and former members of the Bundestag for lobbying activities to promote Azerbaijani interests at the Council of Europe.

-In January 2024 German prosecutors brought bribery and corruption charges against Axel Fischer and Eduard Lintner (another CDU member implicated in the Azerbaijani laundromat).
+In January 2024, German prosecutors brought bribery and corruption charges against Axel Fischer and Eduard Lintner (another CDU member implicated in the Azerbaijani laundromat).
+He failed to appear at his court hearings and checked into a private clinic in Bad Säckingen instead.
+Since he was unable to produce a medical certificate, an examination by a court-appointed doctor was ordered mid December 2025.
+Fischer was found fit to stand trial, so the Oberlandesgericht Munich issued a warrant for his arrest and he was taken into custody on 22 December 2025.

+In january 2026 the court found Fischer guilty and sentecend him to one and a half years.
+The sentence was suspended.
+Additionally, Axel Fischer is not allowed to run as a candidate in elections for two years and has to donate Euro 12,000 to the Opferhilfe NGO.